Chimanny413/Project_4/README.md

 ## Introduction

 This project focuses on leveraging machine learning to analyze diverse sectors across Canada for predicting cost-of-living trends, employment outlooks, and migration patterns.
-It aims provide actionable insights that can drive informed decision-making and strategic planning initiatives.
+It aims to provide actionable insights that can drive informed decision-making and strategic planning initiatives.

 ## Goals: